BeNikk/musicblocks-backend/README.md

 - Never commit `src/config/private-key.pem`.
 - Do not expose the raw `key` values in logs or error messages.
 Only the hash is stored server side.

+## Credits
+This repository was made under Google summer of code 2025 program by Nikhil bhatt(https://github.com/Benikk)

 ## License

 Music Blocks Git backend is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
 It is free to copy and modify.
 The project does not access or share user data beyond what is required to restore sessions.